 Inputs used to measure funds held for others liabilities are highly correlated with the inputs used to measure the related investments.
-As a result, at June 30, 2021, this liability was measured using the net asset value per share practical expedient, consistent with the related assets.
 However, given that there is not a readily available market to measure a price that would otherwise need to be paid to transfer this liability, inputs utilized are capped at Level 2.
-As a result, at June 30, 2022, this liability was measured using significant other observable inputs (Level 2).
+As a result, at June 30, 2023 and 2022, this liability was measured using significant other observable inputs (Level 2).